Industrial Data-Service-Knowledge Governance: Toward Integrated and Trusted Intelligence: Governing Data as the Trust Foundation of TRISK

-\subsection{Toward Integrated Trust: Data Governance as the \textsc{Trisk} Foundation}
+Table~\ref{tab:data_trisk_gap} synthesizes the cross-layer propagation capabilities and TRISK alignment gaps across all four mechanism families.
+The table reveals a systemic pattern: existing data governance mechanisms excel at local, static trust assurance but consistently lack the architectural interfaces required for real-time $\Phi$ consumption and $\Psi$ feedback.
+This gap analysis directly motivates the design principles articulated in Section~\ref{sec:integrated_fabric}.

-In \textsc{Trisk}, data governance is not a siloed function but the initial trust anchor from which all cross-layer propagation begins.
-It implements the five trust dimensions during data ingestion and transformation, creating a verifiable baseline that services and knowledge systems rely on.
-High-quality, secure, and well-documented data ensures services operate with consistent reliability and allows knowledge graphs to represent accurate and transparent rules.
+\subsection{Toward Integrated Trust: Data Governance as the \textsc{TRISK} Foundation}

-Conversely, \textsc{Trisk}'s closed-loop design ensures that trust violations detected at service or knowledge layers, such as anomalous workflow outcomes or logically inconsistent inferences, can retroactively trigger data revalidation, lineage correction, or source quarantine.
-This bidirectional feedback prevents silent error accumulation and thus maintains systemic coherence.
+In \textsc{TRISK}, data governance is not a siloed function but the initial trust anchor from which cross-layer propagation begins.
+By operationalizing the five trust dimensions during data ingestion, transformation, and sharing, it creates a verifiable baseline upon which service execution and knowledge reasoning depend.
+High-quality, secure, and well-documented data enable services to operate reliably and allow knowledge systems to construct accurate, interpretable, and traceable representations.
+Conversely, the closed-loop design of \textsc{TRISK} ensures that trust violations detected at the service or knowledge layers, such as anomalous workflow outcomes or logically inconsistent inferences, can trigger data revalidation, lineage correction, or source quarantine.
+This bidirectional feedback prevents silent error accumulation and maintains systemic coherence.
+The reviewed data governance mechanisms constitute the upstream trust construction layer of \textsc{TRISK}: they determine the quality of $\mathbf{t}_d$, condition the reliability of subsequent trust propagation, and provide the evidential basis for feedback-driven correction.

 Governing data as the foundation of cross-layer trust therefore means designing mechanisms that are not only technically robust but also semantically aware, temporally responsive, and architecturally coupled to downstream layers.
 Only through such intentional integration can industrial systems achieve the end-to-end trustworthiness demanded by Industry 5.0.